Frozzie89/Colimobis/README.md

     $ docker-compose up --build
     ```

-    This command will build the Docker image, install dependencies and start the ionic development server.
+    This command will build the Docker image, install dependencies and start the Ionic development server.

 2. Access the app :